IBM-Bluemix-Docs/sql-query/jdbc.md

 ## JDBC driver logging
 {: #jdbc_driver_logging}

-JDBC driver logging uses the java.util.logging framework, similar to the [postgresql JDBC driver] (https://jdbc.postgresql.org/documentation/head/logging.html).
+JDBC driver logging uses the java.util.logging framework, similar to the [postgresql JDBC driver](https://jdbc.postgresql.org/documentation/head/logging.html).
 However, since driver version 2.5.30, logging is turned off by default to avoid unexpected console output in a default logging configuration.
 To turn logging on, use the connection property `loggerLevel`:

-Set `loggerLevel` to an explicit log level name, such as INFO, to configure that log level for the driver base logger  com.ibm.cloud.sql.jdbc.
+Set `loggerLevel` to an explicit log level name, such as INFO, to configure that log level for the driver base logger `com.ibm.cloud.sql.jdbc`.
 Set `loggerLevel` to the value default to respect the `existing java.util.logging` configuration without overriding the base logger level.
 Java™ SE Development Kit default is usually to log to the console at INFO level, but you can [set log levels and log destinations with a configuration file](https://docs.oracle.com/javase/8/docs/api/java/util/logging/LogManager.html).
 The file name must be specified as Java system property `-D java.util.logging.config.file=<path>`.
 Not setting the `loggerLevel` property is equivalent to setting the value to `OFF` explicitly.
 For convenience, and in cases where JVM system properties are not under your control, there is an additional connection property `loggerFile` to control the log destination.
 This property installs a file handler for the driver base logger.
 For example, append `&loggerLevel=debug&loggerFile=/tmp/sqlquery.log` to the JDBC URL to create detailed logging output in files `/tmp/sqlquery.log.<n>`